xtj-etac/3D-PML-FEM/model2_PML_single_air/CSAMT/readme.md

   mpirun -np pro(Number of processes) ./main >log-pro(Number of processes).out
 ```
 # Citation
-If you use this code for your research, please cite the paper.
+If you use this code in your research, please do not use it for commercial purposes and please provide the source.